CooperativeActivities/crac-ionic/README.md

 crac-ionic
 =====================

-Prototype for the CooperativeActivities app made with ionic.
+Prototype for the CooperativeActivities app made with Ionic.

 ## Using this project